Variables

 Do you want to collect data from customers?
 Do you want to specify that BPMN process modules will be entered only when certain messages have been chosen in a questionnaire?
-Great!
 You can do that with variables!

 To achieve this, you can store data entered by customers in BPMN process variables.
-Process variables can be created be most process modules and are either created by process modules automatically or as specified by you in the process module configuration.
-In the following we collect data with the process modules questionnaire and variable.
-We are going to start with the questionnaire.
+Process variables can be created by most process modules and are either created by process modules automatically or as specified by you in the process module configuration.

 Let´s work with the following example: During the chat, the consumer will be asked whether he likes jogging or riding a bicycle.
 A message should then be sent with tips for suitable clothing for the chosen hobby.
 If you would only drag and drop the modules, all of them would be sent.
 Instead, use variables to only have the right message sent.
 With variables, you can set what happens if the consumer clicks on one of those hobby messages.